Liumouliu/deepIBL/README.md

 If you like, you can cite our following publication:

 *Liu Liu; Hongdong Li; Yuchao Dai.
-Stochastic Attraction-Repulsion Embedding for Large Scale Localization.
+Stochastic Attraction-Repulsion Embedding for Large Scale Image Localization.
 In IEEE International Conference on Computer Vision (ICCV), October 2019.*

 @InProceedings{Liu_2019_ICCV,
-author = {Liu, Liu and Li, Hongdong and Dai, Yuchao}, title = {Stochastic Attraction-Repulsion Embedding for Large Scale Localization}, booktitle = {The IEEE International Conference on Computer Vision (ICCV)}, month = {October}, year = {2019}
+author = {Liu, Liu and Li, Hongdong and Dai, Yuchao}, title = {Stochastic Attraction-Repulsion Embedding for Large Scale Image Localization}, booktitle = {The IEEE International Conference on Computer Vision (ICCV)}, month = {October}, year = {2019}